 ENGL 5990.
-ENGL 5990: Special Problems limits enrollment (with permission from the Graduate Director) to students pursuing an MA degree in English who elect the Literature Exam plan with a Creative Component rather than the thesis.
+ENGL 5990: Special Problems limits enrollment (with permission from the Graduate Director) to students pursuing an MA degree in English with options in TESL and Professional Writing who elect the Creative Component rather than the thesis.
 The use of ENGL 5990 is restricted to students who have completed course work and need to enroll in one or two hours in order to fulfill enrollment requirements.

 4000-Level Courses.
 Only those 4000-level courses marked by an asterisk in the OSU University Catalog are available for graduate credit.
 All graduate course work should include a research paper or other appropriate project.
 In the instance of a 4000-level course that may not require such a paper or project, the student should, with the consent of the instructor involved, arrange for such a paper or project to supplement the assigned work.
-Because 4000-level literature courses are designed primarily for undergraduates, the English Department strongly suggests that all graduate courses be at the 5000/6000 level.
+The English Department strongly suggests that all graduate courses be at the 5000/6000 level.

 Transfer Hours.
-Students may transfer up to nine graduate hours from another university granting a master's degree in English.
-A student's advisory committee shall determine the number of hours of transfer credit to be awarded.
+Students may transfer up to nine graduate hours from another university granting a Master's degree in English.
+The student's advisory committee shall determine the number of hours of transfer credit to be awarded.
 If a student uses the hours for a degree at the previous institution, the hours are not applicable to the MA degree at OSU.

 Independent Study.
 Independent Study courses may be occasionally arranged with an instructor when no regular graduate course on the desired topic is available during the student's expected tenure.
 Each of the two course numbers (ENGL 5210 and 6210) may be used for up to six credit hours per semester, and no more than nine hours total per course number.
-All students requesting an Independent Study course must hold a meeting with their advisory committee and receive approval by the members of the committee.
+All students requesting an Independent Study course must hold a meeting with their advisory committee and receive approval by the Departmental members of the committee.
 Special forms must be used by those who wish to enroll in such courses.
 Available from the English Graduate Office, these forms should be submitted no later than the end of the first week of graduate enrollment prior to the semester in which the Independent Study course is taken.
-A student who has completed the 17th graduate credit hour in a degree program but who does not have an approved Plan of Study on file in the Graduate College may not arrange an Independent Study course.
+A student who has completed the 17th graduate credit hour in a degree program but who does not have an approved plan of study on file in the Graduate College may not arrange an Independent Study course.